ace-lectures/re18-agile/tutorial/steps/step5.md

   - A _Version Control System_ (VCS) for source code.
 We will rely on git for this purpose, and we deploy a Git server named `gitea`.
     - One can classicaly rely on tools such as github, bitbucket, gitlab, ...
   - A _Continuous Integration_ (CI) server.
 We will use `drone`, a very light CI tool (written in go).
-A CI tool is often composed of a main _server_, and a set of _agents_ that will handle the tasks to be done (compiling, running the tests, ...)/
+A CI tool is often composed of a main _server_, and a set of _agents_ that will handle the tasks to be done (compiling, running the tests, ...).
     - Classical CI server are Bamboo, Hudson, Jenkins, ...
-  - A _Artifact Repository Manager_ to release our product.
+  - An _Artifact Repository Manager_ to release our product.
 Here, we will use a custom tool made on purpose, where we will push new releases using `scp` and expose the releases thanks to an `http` server.
-    -   classical artifacts managers are NPM, Artifactory, Nexus, ...
+    - Classical artifacts managers are NPM, Artifactory, Nexus, ...

 In the next step, we will go from CI to _Continuous Deployment_ and also releases the poker game product as an executable image.